Comparison

 A bastion host is a hardened gateway designed to allow secure, tightly controlled access to internal systems.
 It acts as a security buffer, preventing direct exposure of internal networks to external threats.
 Jump servers, on the other hand, facilitate movement between different internal network segments, providing a stepping stone for IT administrators who need to access multiple environments while maintaining security segmentation.

-A bastion host is a hardened gateway that provides secure remote access to internal systems, ensuring that unauthorized users cannot gain entry.
+A bastion host provides secure remote access to internal systems, ensuring that unauthorized users cannot gain entry.
 In contrast, a jump server acts as a stepping stone, allowing administrators to move between different internal networks securely.

 Key Insights